Martindale Hall Story: 2

 Mr McCoy injured at Werocata

 Mr. McCoy was employed as a shepherd and lived with another man in a lonely part of the scrub.
+These are his recollections:

 The (indigenous) blacks appeared in great numbers in those days, but although dreaded by the shepherds, they gave no trouble as they were treated with invariable kindness.